5l1v3r1/wallofsheep/README.md

 After a moment, you can find your site on https://your-project-id.firebaseapp.com

 **Running web implemented in express**
-Just change directory to express_app, do the following command, do forget to run rethinkdb and sniffer.js metioned above.
+Just change directory to express_app, do the following command, do not forget to run rethinkdb and sniffer.js metioned above.

 ```
 ╭─~/Coding/Projects/web/wallofsheep/express_app on master✔ using